All text and illustrations ©Anna Franklin, unless otherwise stated

 We could have carried on as we were and sold out tickets twice over for a 2015 Gathering, but instead took the decision to have a year off and think about what would be the right thing to do.
 It might not be the most profitable or popular thing, but we wanted it to be the right thing.

-We came to the conclusion that the Mercian needed to go back to basics and our core supporters.
+We came to the conclusion that the Mercian needed to go back to basics and our core supporters for a while.
 2016 was a smaller, invitation only event.
+Everyone who expressed their opinion to us said they really enjoyed the laid back, friendly atmosphere, that it was more like it used to be.
+2017 was even better and flowed beautifully - we became one camp, one tribe for the weekend.

 I started the Mercian Gathering with very definite aims in mind – I wanted a real Pagan camp where people of different Pagan paths could come together to share ritual and wisdom.
 I wanted a wide variety of talks from different traditions so people could exchange ideas and learn from each other.
 I wanted meaningful, well organised and powerful rituals.